 Dietary fiber is actually a type of carb which is found in plant-based foods.
-It is not digested or absorbed by the body, but it still has a crucial role when it comes to maintaining the good health.
+It is not digested or absorbed by the body, but it still has a crucial role when it comes to maintaining good health.

-You should know that there are 2 types of dietary fiber soluble and insoluble.
+We should know that there are 2 types of dietary fiber soluble and insoluble.
 Most foods have both types of fiber, but often they are richer in one type in comparison to the other.

 Soluble fiber is found in lentils, oat, soy, oat bran, pulses, linseeds, beans, barley, nuts, vegetable, and fruit.

-Insoluble fiber is found in the skin and seeds of some vegetables and fruit, wholemeal bread, nuts, bran and wholegrain cereals.
+Insoluble fiber is found in the skin and seeds of some vegetables and fruit, wholemeal bread, nuts, bran, and wholegrain cereals.

-Soluble fiber might aid control blood glucose by delaying the gastric emptying, lessening the post-meal rise in the blood glucose and retarding the entry of sugar into the bloodstream.
+Soluble fiber might aid control blood glucose by delaying the gastric emptying, lessening the post-meal rise in the blood glucose, and retarding the entry of sugar into the bloodstream.
 It might lessen the insulin requirements in people with type 1 diabetes.

-Since fiber slows down the digestion of foods, it might aid blunt the sudden spikes which occur in blood sugar after a meal low in fiber.
+Since fiber slows down the digestion of foods, it might aid bluntly the sudden spikes which occur in blood sugar after a meal low in fiber.
 Such blood glucose peaks actually stimulate the pancreas to produce more insulin.

 According to some researchers, a lifetime of blood sugar spikes might lead to type 2 diabetes, which usually occurs after the age of 40 and also doubles the risk of heart disease and stroke.